Story At-A-Glance

 - Location: Inland Empire Water & Wastewater Agencies (Specific sites TBD)

-- Eligibility: Age 18 or older by the starting date of Internship
+- Eligibility: Age 18 or older by the starting date of the Internship

 41% of IEUA’s Employees to Retire by 2025

-The reason why IEUA and other organizations like JVS are pushing forward to train water workforce in the Inland Empire is that the region’s 41% of IEUA’s employees will be eligible for retirement by the year 2025.
+IEUA and other organizations like JVS are pushing forward to train the water workforce in the Inland Empire because the region’s 41% of IEUA’s employees will be eligible for retirement by the year 2025.
 This might leave the agency short of workers.

 To help plug this gap, it is a good idea to offer paid internships to have new employees ready to assume positions when needed.